 The thought of surgery, or any invasive procedure, is scary for most people.
 And hospitals can be intimidating places, with infections and other dangers lurking.
 Add to that the high costs of hospital procedures and a possible long drive.
-It’s no wonder that more and more patients are choosing surgery centers.
+It’s no wonder more and more patients are choosing surgery centers.
 However, surgery centers do not have the same resources and equipment as hospitals.
 Can you trust the safety of surgery centers?
-Should you have surgery in a surgery center?
-The answer – maybe not.
+Should you have a procedure in a surgery center?
+It depends.

 When did surgery centers originate?

 The first surgery center opened in 1970 in Phoenix, by two doctors who didn’t think patients should be hospitalized for minor surgeries.
 Performing procedures outside of hospitals reduced the cost for patients and insurers, since these centers don’t require the same level of staffing and lifesaving equipment as hospitals.

 How common are these centers?